CPU Cache Lines: The Unit of Memory Transfer

 Best viewed on desktop for optimal interactive experience

-Understanding cache lines is crucial for writing high-performance code.
-The difference between cache-friendly and cache-unfriendly access patterns can be 10-100x in performance!
+Performance Impact: The difference between cache-friendly and cache-unfriendly access patterns can be 10-100x!

 Cache Line Concepts